berkeley-scf/berkeley-scf.github.io/servers/cluster/gpus.md

 ---

-The SCF hosts a number of GPUs, available only by submitting a job through our SLURM scheduling software.
+The SCF hosts a number of GPUs, available only by submitting a job through our Slurm scheduling software.
 The GPUs are quite varied in their hardware configurations (different generations of GPUS, with different speeds and GPU memory).
 We have [documented the GPU servers](../gpu-servers) to guide you in selecting which GPU you may want